bajegaha/Pwskills_Datascience_Assignments/README.md

 Pwskills Data Science Master 2.0 Assignments Solutions

-This repository contains the assignments solutions solved of Data Science Master2.0 by Pwskills.
+This repository contains the  solutions of assignments of Data Science Master 2.0 by Pwskills.

 Introduction

-This DataScience course is an advanced course covering all the fundamental topics of python programming language and data science tools  like Web Scrapping, Statistics, Visualizations, EDA, Machine Learning Algorithmns, Implementation of ML algorithmns in end to end Projects using pipelines, Deep Learning, Computer Vision and NLP.
+This Data Science course is a beginner to  advanced course covering all the fundamental topics of python programming language and data science tools; Web Scrapping,Image scraping, Statistics, Visualizations( matplotlib, Numpy, Pandas, seaborn), EDA, Machine Learning Algorithmns(Linear regression, logistics regression, Random forest,SVM, Naive Baise Classifier, KNN, CNN), Deep Learning (CNN,ANN), Tensorflow and Implementation of ML algorithmns in end to end Projects using pipelines, Computer Vision and NLP.

+Feel free to contribute on it.